neuefische/wd-flipped-classroom-curriculum/sessions/css-flexbox/css-flexbox.md

 ## Flexbox Games

-Try to master one of these two flexbox games:
+Master one of these two flexbox games:

 - [Flexbox Froggy](https://flexboxfroggy.com)

+  -- or if you know tower defense games --

 - [Flexbox Defense](http://www.flexboxdefense.com/)

 > 💡 Both games provide you with most of the information that you need to win.

 ## Flexbox Exercises

-Try to solve the following flexbox exercises
+Solve the following flexbox exercises

 - [Navigation Exercise](https://codesandbox.io/s/navigation-exercise-gp5owm?file=/styles.css)
 - [Profile Exercise](https://codesandbox.io/s/profile-exercise-fdqz61?file=/styles.css)

-## Apply Flexbox to your personal website
+## Personal website

-- Where can you benefit from using flexbox in your app?
+Where can you benefit from using flexbox on your personal website?

+You could:

+- Center content
+- Place multiple images next to each other
+- Display your tech-stack-list horizontally
+- Make content responsively wrap to the next line

 ---